jellyhive/SwedishBankAccounts/README.md

 this library on form input fields but do not prevent form submission if the account number is reported as invalid.
 A good idea would instead be a warning saying "there is a chance this is not a valid bank account number you may want to double check."

+## Specification

+# Class

+# TryParse

+The class should include a static TryParse method.